JetBrains/amper/docs/Documentation.md

 my.private.repository.password=...
 ```

-> Currently only *.property files with credentials are supported.
+> Currently only `*.properties` files with credentials are supported.

 **Note on Gradle interop**